3.6: Detailed Figure Descriptions

 - Mantle

-- Beneath the crust and transition zone lies the green mantle, which serves as the source of magma.
+- Beneath the crust and transition zone lies the mantle, which serves as the source of magma.

 Scale and Orientation